-- 66 per cent of offenders were male, and 43 per cent were aged 16 to 26 years - 71 per cent of crashes occurred within the Te Au O Tonga Vaka - 3 per cent of crashes were fatal, and 16 per cent involved serious injuries - 74 per cent of crashes involved a motorcycle
+- 69 per cent of offenders were male, and 25 per cent were aged 16 to 25 years - 61 per cent of crashes occurred within the Te Au O Tonga Vaka - 2 per cent of crashes were fatal, and 8 per cent involved serious injuries - 61 per cent of crashes involved a motorcycle

-The high rate of motor vehicle crashes from reckless behaviour results in the status of this indicator being 'off track' with a static (no change) trend due to unavailable data at the time of this report.
-Data from subsequent years will indicate the trend.
+The high rate of motor vehicle crashes from reckless behaviour results in the status of this indicator being 'off track' with a static (no change) trend.
+These figures are based on the total Motor Vehicle Crash incidents occurring in 2018, and not 'the total reckless behaviour and alcohol/drug MVC' incidents in 2018.